9 Mistakes to Avoid When Choosing a Business Name

 6. Not Considering Domain Name Availability

-When you’re considering a name for your business, you also need to consider what domain names are available to use for the business.
-(A domain name is the Internet address for a website.)
+When you’re considering a name for your business, you also need to consider domain availability to ensure you can secure a matching web address.
 Even if you don’t plan to set up a website immediately, you should reserve the domain you want to use to be sure no one else takes it.
 Most domain registrations only cost about $10 to $20 a year, so it’s a minimal expense.

 But if the name you’re searching for is taken, most domain registrars will show you a list of alternative versions of the domain name to choose from.
 If you don’t see a suitable name among the alternative suggestions, you might want to consider choosing a different business name.